-On today’s date in 1950, Canadian country music legend Hank Snow had his first No. 1 hit on the Billboard charts with I’m Moving On.
+On today’s date in 1950, Canadian country music legend Hank Snow landed his first No. 1 hit with I’m Moving On.

-The song, which spent 21 weeks at the top of the charts, was the first of seven No. 1 singles for the Nova Scotia native also known for the song I’ve Been Everywhere.
+The song, which spent 21 weeks at the top of the Billboard country singles chart, was the first of seven No. 1 singles for the Nova Scotia native who’s also known for the song I’ve Been Everywhere.

 Snow grew up poor and worked a number of menial jobs, including cabin boy on a fishing boat as well as a woodcutter, before getting his start on a Halifax radio station.
 Christened “Clarence Snow” and nicknamed Jack, he adopted the name Hank at the advice of the radio announcer, who said the name went with western music.

-In 1945, as Snow began to make inroads into the U.S. market, he moved to Nashville, where in 1950 he played the Grand Ole Opry for the first time.
+In 1945, as Snow began to make inroads into the U.S. market, he moved to Nashville, where he played at the Grand Ole Opry for the first time in 1950.

 He has since been inducted into the Nashville Songwriters Hall of Fame, Canadian Country Music Hall of Fame and Nova Scotia Music Hall of Fame.
 A prolific artist, he recorded 140 albums and charted more than 85 singles before retiring from performing in 1996.